rapidez/docs/src/5.x/packages.md

 ---
-description: A list of all Rapidez packages, but for most things Laravel packages can be used.
-If Statamic is installed; Statamic addons.
+description: A list of all Rapidez packages, but for most things Laravel packages can be used, and if Statamic is installed, Statamic addons can be used too.
 ---

 # Packages